AXS TSLA Bear Daily ETF

 Derivatives Risk: The Funds’ use of derivatives may be considered aggressive and may expose the Funds to greater risks and larger losses or smaller gains than investing directly in the reference asset(s) underlying those derivatives.
 A derivative refers to any financial instrument whose value is derived, at least in part, from the price of an underlying security, asset, rate or index.

-Leverage Risk: Leverage increases the risk of a total loss of an investor’s investment, may increase the volatility of the Funds, and may magnify any differences between the performance of the Funds and their underlying stocks.
+Leverage Risk: Leverage increases the risk of a total loss of an investor’s investment, may increase the volatility of the Funds, and may magnify any differences between the performance of the Funds and THE UNDERLYING STOCK.
 Because the Funds include positive and/or negative multipliers of the performance of the underlying stock, a single day movement in that stock approaching 50% at any point in the day could result in the total loss of an investor’s investment if that movement is contrary to the investment objective of the given Fund, even if the underlying stock subsequently moves in an opposite direction, eliminating all or a portion of the earlier movement.
 This would be the case with any such single day movements in the stock, even if the stock maintains a level greater than zero at all times.

 Compounding Risk: The Funds have a single day investment objective, and performance for any other period is the result of their returns for each day compounded over the period.
 The performance of the Funds for periods longer than a single day will very likely differ in amount, and possibly even direction, from the intended leverage multiplier of the daily return of the underlying stock for the same period, before accounting for fees and expenses.